Real-Time Dam Levels

 Future Outlook & Monitoring

-Looking ahead, the trajectory of Cooby Creek's water levels will depend heavily on upcoming seasonal rainfall patterns.
+The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Cooby Creek is absolutely essential.

 Location Map